prjunnamed/prjcombine/docs/xc9500/structure.rst

 The product term's corresponding dedicated function is called ``FB[i].MC[j].PT[k].SPECIAL``.
 It is equal to ``FB[i].MC[j].PT[k]`` if the dedicated function is enabled in ``ALLOC``, 0 otherwise.

+Note that the main product term control fuses are active-high on both XC9500 and XC9500XL/XV.
+This effectively means that an unprogrammed XC9500 chip has all product term inputs enabled, while an unprogrammed XC9500XL device has all product term inputs disabled.

 PT import/export
 ----------------